android/user-interface-samples/AppWidget/glance-widget/README.md

 * Android SDK 23
 * [Jetpack Compose](https://developer.android.com/jetpack/compose/interop/adding#setup)

-Note: The app will compile with SDK 21, but it doesn't work as expected
+Note: The app will compile with SDK 21, but it might not work as expected

 # Getting Started